discoverygarden/islandora_openseadragon/README.md

 # Introduction

-A module to integrate OpenSeadragon and Islandora.
+An Islandora viewer module using OpenSeadragon.
+Works with large image datastreams (JPEG-2000).
 Supports a custom Djatoka tilesource and a IIIF tilesource.

 Based in spirit from the JS component of Kevin Clarke's [FreeLib-Djatoka](https://github.com/ksclarke/freelib-djatoka)